 My favourite drink in Germany is surprisingly not beer, but a Hugo Cocktail.

 Don’t get me wrong, I like German beer, but the problem is I can’t drink most of it since I have celiac disease (a gluten allergy).
-Don’t feel too sorry for me though, because I’m quite happy with my new favorite drink – a Hugo cocktail.
+Don’t feel too sorry for me though, because I’m quite happy with my new favourite drink – a Hugo cocktail.
 I had never heard of a Hugo cocktail until I moved to Germany, but now I’m addicted (well not literally).

 A Hugo cocktail is not a German drink.
 It comes from the South Tyrol region in northern Italy.